 Results

 We constructed time-resolved phylogenies of the OC43 and 229E using publicly accessible sequenced isolates.
 A cursory look at these trees confirms previous reports that substantial diversity exists within each viral species (Zhang et al. 2015; Komabayashi et al. 2020; Lau et al. 2011).
-The phylogeny of OC43 bifurcates immediately from the root (Fig. 1), indicating that OC43 consists of multiple, co-evolving lineages.
+The phylogeny of OC43 bifurcates immediately from the root (Figure 1), indicating that OC43 consists of multiple, co-evolving lineages.
 Because of the distinct evolutionary histories, it is appropriate to conduct phylogenetic analyses separately for each lineage.
-We have arbitrarily labeled these lineages ‘A’ and ‘B’ (Fig. 1).
+We have arbitrarily labeled these lineages ‘A’ and ‘B’ (Figure 1).

 Because recombination is common amongst coronaviruses (Pasternak, Spaan, and Snijder 2006; Hon et al. 2008; Lau et al. 2011), we built separate phylogenies for each viral gene.
 In the absence of recombination, each tree should show the same evolutionary relationships between viral isolates.
 A dramatic difference in a given isolate’s position on one tree versus another is strongly indicative of recombination (Kosakovsky Pond et al. 2006).
-Comparing the RNA-dependent RNA polymerase (RdRp) and spike trees reveals this pattern of recombination in some isolates (Fig. 1 Supplement 1A).
-A comparison of the trees of the S1 and S2 sub-domains of spike shows more limited evidence for intragenic recombination (Fig. 1 Supplement 1B), which is consistent with the fact that the distance between two genetic loci is inversely-related to the chance that these loci remain linked during a recombination event.
+Comparing the RNA-dependent RNA polymerase (RdRp) and spike trees reveals this pattern of recombination in some isolates (Figure 1- figure supplement 1A).
+A comparison of the trees of the S1 and S2 sub-domains of spike shows more limited evidence for intragenic recombination (Figure 1-figure supplement 1B), which is consistent with the fact that the distance between two genetic loci is inversely-related to the chance that these loci remain linked during a recombination event.
 Though intragenic recombination likely does occur occasionally, analyzing genes, rather than isolates, greatly reduces the contribution of recombination to genetic variation in our analyses.
 Because of this, we designate the lineage of each gene separately, based on that gene’s phylogeny.
 Though most isolates contain all genes from the same lineage, some isolates have, say, a lineage A spike gene and a lineage B RdRp gene.
 This allows us to consider the evolution of each gene separately, and interrogate the selective pressures acting on them.
 Because of its essential role in viral replication and lack of antibody exposure, we expect RdRp to be under purifying selection to maintain its structure and function.
 If HCoVs evolve antigenically, we expect to see adaptive evolution in spike, and particularly in the S1 domain of Spike (Hofmann et al. 2006; Hulswit et al. 2019), due to its exposed location at the virion’s surface and interaction with the host receptor.

 Using phylogenies constructed from the spike gene, we tallied the number of independent amino acid substitutions at each position within spike.
-The average number of mutations per site is higher in S1 than S2 for HCoV lineages in OC43 and 229E (Fig. 2A).
+The average number of mutations per site is higher in S1 than S2 for HCoV lineages in OC43 and 229E (Figure 2A).
 A greater occurrence of repeated mutations is expected if some mutations within S1 confer immune avoidance.
 Not only should S1 contain more repeated mutations, but we would also expect these mutations to spread widely after they occur due to their selective advantage.
 Additionally, we expect sites within S1 to experience diversifying selection due to the ongoing arms race between virus and host immune system.
-This is visible in the distribution of genotypes at the most repeatedly-mutated sites in OC43 lineage A (Fig. 2B and 2C).
+This is visible in the distribution of genotypes at the most repeatedly-mutated sites in OC43 lineage A (Figure 2B and 2C).